yuhyunjeong/portfolio-website/README.md

 ### Wrap text with Tags

 1. Select the text you want to wrap with a tag.
-2. Press:
-   Ctrl + Shift + P on Windows and Linux
+2. Ctrl + Shift + P on Windows and Linux<p>
     Command + Shift + P on macOS

 3. Type wrap and select Emmet: Wrap with Abbreviation.

 ### react-type-animation